Interested in becoming a guide or assistant guide at The Studio®? If so, please email info@studioprep.org.

 Formal Education:

-Elementary & Middle School Guide
+Middle & High School School Guide

 Sharon Ellerby is a native Austinite, dedicated wife, mother of three and grandmother of eight.
 Sharon’s faith and personal relationship with Christ is her core and has resulted in a lifetime commitment to her ongoing spiritual growth as well as the lives others she has touched along her journey.
 She has a deep passion for family history and drive for helping others that was cultivated from her experience as a caregiver for her beloved Grandmother.